Print

 • one 14-ounce can quartered artichoke hearts (about 1 1/2 cups), drained and chopped or torn into bite-sized pieces

-• one 8-ounce tub fresh crabmeat (scant 1 cup) (can substitute two 6-ounce cans crabmeat, drained)
+• one 8-ounce tub fresh crabmeat (scant 1 cup), picked through for shells (or two 6-ounce cans crabmeat, drained)

 Instructions